 The city’s ‘torment’ refers to the physical and mental anguish precipitated by the destruction; it has nothing to do with ‘hell’.
 The list of goods, mostly luxury items, is an abbreviation of Ezekiel’s list, which also specifies the many countries that supplied them.
 The list ends with the bodies and souls of human beings: slaves are trafficked as well as animals.
 By implication, all the wealth so represented is at the expense of human suffering and exploitation.
 We might well consider whether we too measure ourselves in terms of how much wealth we have, what we call our ‘standard of living’; it is not how God measures us, and he does not overlook the exploitation involved.
 Over 90% of the world’s goods are transported by sea.
 Much of the affluence we enjoy is on the backs of forced labour, out of sight beyond our shores.

 At the moment it seems inconceivable that this present world should meet a sudden end.
-Although as individuals we are mortal, we think that our way of life will continue forever, and inasmuch as we identify with the species, we take some comfort from the thought.
+Although we are mortal, we think that our way of life will continue forever, and inasmuch as we identify with the species, we take some comfort from the thought.
 Our civilisation encompasses the whole earth; even China is part of it.
 The merchants of the earth have grown rich by its trade.
 They invest in the real estate of London, New York and Berlin, they buy up football clubs, they educate their children in the West’s schools and universities.

 bow down to him, all you gods,